 These pillows covers are just simple cases with an invisible zipper closure.
-On Monday I’ll share with you how to sew a pillow cover with an invisible zipper closure.
+Here’s a link to a tutorial to sew a pillow with an invisible zipper closure.
 Today we’re just making the wraps.

 If you do decide to make the pillows, just remember when you pull the “Kentucky” file into your Cricut Design Space you need to “attach” all of the layers together so that the letters cut out inside of the state shape.
 It will look all black on your screen, but when you click the “go” button you’ll see the outline of the letters.